forestryio/forestry.io/hugo/content/docs/editing/markdown-editor.md

 To find all available keyboard and markdown shortcuts, click the keyboard icon in the bottom right corner.

+{{% warning "Current limitations" %}}
+Commonmark specification does not support Tables or Footnotes.
+Neither will the WYSIWYG editor recognize your SSG custom tags to create internal links.
+We'll need to extend the editor to tackle those issues.
+{{% /warning %}}

 ### Source editor

 ![](/uploads/2018/01/18.png)